 What Happens If An ROE Is Not Issued?

-Issuing ROEs might not seem difficult if you're dealing with one or two employees.
-But what about the instances of mass layoffs or terminations?
-Regardless of how many ROEs need to be completed, it’s crucial that you accurately fill out and file the form within five days of an employee's last day at work or payroll disbursement.
+Employers might struggle to keep up with issuing ROEs in the event of mass layoffs or terminations.
+However, it’s crucial to accurately fill out and file the form within five days of an employee's last day at work or payroll disbursement.
 Non-compliance can lead to fines of up to $2,000 imposed by the federal government and potential prison time of up to six years.

 When Can You Skip Issuing A Record Of Employment?